FREQUENTLY ASKED QUESTIONS

 assumption/change/fix that you make, as your grids are created.

-Q10: It is confusing that the free-air test
+Q10: It is confusing that the test

 cases use full-scale geometry yet wind-tunnel-scale Reynolds number (Re).
-Then, the test case with wind

-reconcile this, and how do I set Re if my code does not have Re as an input?
+How do I reconcile this, and how do I set Re if my code does not have Re as an input?